Nithur-M/work-from-anywhere/developer-jobs.md

     <div class="content-intro"><h3>ALL SOURCEGRAPH ROLES ARE FULLY REMOTE</h3>
 <h2><span style="color: #a112ff;">Who we are</span></h2>
 <p><span style="font-weight: 400;">Our mission at Sourcegraph is to make it so that </span><a href="https://handbook.sourcegraph.com/strategy-goals/strategy"><span style="font-weight: 400;">everyone can code</span></a><span style="font-weight: 400;">, not just ~0.1% of the population.
-Our code AI platform helps developers and </span><a href="https://about.sourcegraph.com/customers/"><span style="font-weight: 400;">companies</span></a><span style="font-weight: 400;"> with billions of lines of code create the software you use every day.
-By enabling more people to code, we believe we will create economic opportunity across the world and will drive progress that benefits everyone.</span></p>
+Our code graph powers Cody, the most powerful and accurate code AI for writing, fixing, and maintaining code, as well as our Code Search product, helping devs explore their entire codebase and make large-scale migrations and security fixes.
+We’re building software that builds software, and in doing so we’re making devs more productive and growing the population of coders by giving anybody access to the deep knowledge base of a senior engineer through Cody and all of the context it brings.
+We’re preparing for a world with a lot more code than exists today, and that benefits us all.</span></p>
 <p><span style="font-weight: 400;">It’s an exciting time to join Sourcegraph.
-Our business is growing rapidly: we’ve experienced exponential growth and our </span><a href="https://techcrunch.com/2021/07/13/sourcegraph-raises-125m-series-d-on-2-6b-valuation-for-universal-code-search-tool/"><span style="font-weight: 400;">$125M Series D from Andreessen Horowitz</span></a><span style="font-weight: 400;"> and </span><a href="https://about.sourcegraph.com/blog/series-c-with-sequoia/"><span style="font-weight: 400;">$50M Series C from Sequoia</span></a><span style="font-weight: 400;"> have given us the opportunity to make big ambitious bets on our future.
-We have a huge market (every company that builds software) and massive opportunity (most developers haven't even heard of code AI yet, but once you've used it, you can't live without it--just like Google).
-By continuing to hire exceptional people, we have the opportunity to make Sourcegraph one of the biggest technology companies in the world. </span></p></div>
+AI has taken over the world, and we’ve spent the last 10 years building infrastructure that’s integral to making AI generated code more powerful and accurate.
+Our customers include 4/5 FAANG companies, 4 of the top 10 banks, government organizations, Uber, Plaid, and many other companies building the software that pushes the world forward.
+We’ve raised $225M at a $2.625B valuation from </span><a href="https://techcrunch.com/2021/07/13/sourcegraph-raises-125m-series-d-on-2-6b-valuation-for-universal-code-search-tool/"><span style="font-weight: 400;">Andreessen Horowitz</span></a><span style="font-weight: 400;">, </span><a href="https://about.sourcegraph.com/blog/series-c-with-sequoia/"><span style="font-weight: 400;">&nbsp;Sequoia</span></a><span style="font-weight: 400;">, </span><a href="https://www.redpoint.com/companies/sourcegraph/"><span style="font-weight: 400;">Redpoint</span></a><span style="font-weight: 400;">, </span><a href="https://medium.com/craft-ventures/why-we-invested-in-sourcegraph-5ace28317e3d"><span style="font-weight: 400;">Craft</span></a><span style="font-weight: 400;"> and others.
+We’re making ambitious bets on our future and we’re looking to hire exceptional people to join our team as we make Sourcegraph one of the biggest and most influential companies in the world.</span></p></div>

     <h2><span style="color: #8c33ec;"><strong>Working hours</strong></span></h2>
 <p>While Sourcegraph is fully remote, we are specifically seeking candidates located in North America to be able to attend events regularly.&nbsp;</p>